pastelsky/ttc/README.md

 # [WIP] Time to Cart
-Measure the time taken to compelete a flow from home page to the cart page on a 3G Network.
+Measure the time taken to compelete a flow from home page to the cart page on a 3G Network on chrome.

 <img src="https://s14.postimg.org/wgfezao81/Screen_Shot_2017-07-04_at_11.54.19_AM.png"/>